 Back to my current life as chief teacher of a 2 year old…

 Just few minutes makes a HUGE difference in Claire’s day.
 Sometimes we only have enough time or for a quick walk around the driveway but even that tiny chunk of time outdoors seems to change her (and my own) outlook on the day.
 Maybe it’s the sunshine…but even in rain it’s fun to get out for a few minutes.

 One thing I’m trying to be more conscientious about is allowing more free play outside.
 It’s harder to let go of the micromanaging parenting instinct outside – but at 2, Claire really seems to know how she wants to play.
 If that means repeatedly putting the same toe into the mud over and over again (yes, my daughter plays in puddles) so be it.
 I’m keeping a close eye, no one wants rocks up the nose or a stick in the eye, but for the most part Claire’s self-preservation instinct seems well intact.

-Did I write that we recently cancelled our cable service?
+Did I write that we recently canceled our cable service?
 It was quite liberating and we haven’t looked back.
-I’m finding that without TV as a constant distracter, Dan and I are better parents and the time we do spend enjoying shows via Hulu is more special.
-Of course I've developed this obsession with canceled sci-fi series (let me hang my head in shame as I admit to watching and enjoying Kyle XY).
+I’m finding that without TV as a constant distraction, Dan and I are better parents and the time we do spend enjoying shows via Hulu is more special.
+Of course I’ve developed this obsession with canceled sci-fi series (let me hang my head in shame as I admit to watching and enjoying Kyle XY).
 Dan and I are happily making our way through New Amsterdam and Kings at the moment.

 Today’s wind-chill factor is finally above the “your ears and fingertips will fall off” and is simply hovering around the “freezing boogers phenomena” level.
 We’ve got bellies full with pumpkin pancakes and hot cocoa and are ready to explore the great outdoors!
 Over and Out, it’s time to play!